abhisheks008/DL-Simplified/Framing the Future/Model/README.md

 ## **Framing the Future**

 ### 🎯 **Goal**
-The main objective of this project is to predict future frames in a sequence of Moving MNIST dataset using Convolutional LSTM (ConvLSTM) model.
-The ConvLSTM architecture is capable of capturing both spatial and temporal dependencies in sequential data, making it suitable for this task.
+The main objective of this project is to predict future frames in a sequence of Moving MNIST dataset using various deep learning models, including Artificial Neural Networks (ANN), Convolutional Neural Networks (CNN), and Convolutional LSTM (ConvLSTM).
+Each model's architecture and performance are analyzed to determine the most suitable approach for this task.

 ### 🧵 **Dataset**
 The dataset used in this project is the Moving MNIST dataset, which consists of sequences of handwritten digits moving within a frame.
 Each sequence contains multiple frames, and the goal is to predict the subsequent frames based on the previous ones.